 3. Preparation process involves preparing the patient psychologically before beginning the complete drug addiction continuum of care.
 In some drug rehab centers, patients are mandated to sign a legally binding document that they will proceed into either 30-day, 60-day or 90-day programs after the detoxification process.

-Typically, there are two types of detoxification programs – medical detox and social detox.
+Typically, there are two types of detoxification programs - medical detox and outpatient detox.
 Medical detox is meant for severe addictions.
-Under this detox method, patients receive medications to alleviate withdrawal symptoms.
+Under this detox method, patients receive medications to alleviate drug and alcohol withdrawal symptoms.

 Medical detox is necessary for patients who:

-For patients with mild addiction, social detox is a viable option.
+For patients with a mild addiction, a social detox is a viable option.
 You get to enter peer support groups or family therapy sessions that help keep withdrawal symptoms at bay.
-The social model is based on emotional care where individuals are placed in a supportive environment to enable them get through withdrawal with ease.
+The social model is based on emotional care, where individuals are placed in a supportive environment to enable them to get through withdrawal with ease.
 12-step programs by Alcoholics Anonymous and Narcotics Anonymous are examples of social detox programs.

-Although uncommon in modern day detoxification processes, ultra-rapid detox was common in the 90s.
+Although uncommon in modern-day detoxification processes, ultra-rapid detox was standard in the 90s.
 The method involved sedating patients during the detoxification process to sleep through most of the symptoms.
-However, the method proved ineffective as patients experienced severe symptoms as soon as they wake up.
+However, the technique proved ineffective as patients experienced severe symptoms as soon as they wake up.

-On average, detox treatment should take about a month, but it can take less or more time depending on various factors.
-Age, type of addiction, co-occurring chronic illnesses, duration of addiction and family history are some of the factors that can influence the length of treatment.
+On average, detox treatment should take about 7-10 days, but it can take less or more time depending on various factors.
+Age, type of addiction, co-occurring chronic illnesses, duration of the habit, and family history are some of the factors that can influence the length of treatment.

 People detoxing from benzodiazepines detox often experience the same deadly side effects as those going through alcohol withdrawal.
 Both drugs can cause seizures which can be life-threatening.
 Benzo detox can take months because the process has to be slow to prevent severe side effects.
 Quitting cold turkey from benzodiazepines can be fatal.
-Inpatient detox is recommended for detoxing from benzodiazepines.
+Inpatient detox is highly recommended for detoxing from benzodiazepines.

-Heavy marijuana users can experience withdrawal symptoms such as anxiety, restlessness, irritability and anorexia.
-The symptoms are not as severe as those of benzodiazepines but detoxing from marijuana and THC can be complicated as addictions mostly co-occur with mental health issues.
+Heavy marijuana users can experience withdrawal symptoms such as anxiety, restlessness, irritability, and anorexia.
+The symptoms are not as severe as benzodiazepine or alcohol withdrawal, but detoxing from marijuana and THC can be complicated as addictions mostly co-occur with mental health issues.
 Often, the detox process from THC involves a treatment provider that can offer a safe and drug-free environment for the patients.

-Detoxing from Ritalin or any other stimulant is less dangerous physically compared to opiate and alcohol withdrawal.
-Common symptoms often include intense mental health disorders like depression and suicidal thoughts can persist for up to four weeks.
+Detoxing from Adderall, meth, or any other stimulant is less dangerous physically compared to opiate and alcohol withdrawal.
+Common symptoms often include intense mental health disorders like depression and suicidal thoughts, which can persist for up to four weeks.
 Intense outpatient detox is suitable for those detoxing from stimulants.
 Patients often find success if they enter a substance abuse treatment center after their detox is complete, where they can work on their mental and behavioral health.

-Opioid detox begins 12 hours after last dose taken.
-Withdrawal symptoms are similar of heroin and prescription opioids like oxycodone, fentanyl and codeine.
-Detox process takes about one week but it can last longer depending on various factors such as age and health conditions.
+Opioid detox begins 12 hours after the last dose is taken.
+Withdrawal symptoms are similar for heroin and prescription opioids like oxycodone, fentanyl, and codeine.
+The detox process takes about one week, but it can last longer depending on various factors such as age and health conditions.

-Most rehab centers have detox as the first step of treating addiction followed by other therapies that helps in rewiring the brain reward system.
-For a complete recovery, you need to select a center that offers other treatments after the detox process.
+Most addiction treatment centers offer detox as the first step of treating addiction, followed by other therapies that help rewire the brain's reward system.
+For a complete recovery, you need to select a treatment provider that offers other treatments after the detox process.